emmercm/www/src/blog/offset-mysql-aaaaa.md

 ---

-TODO
+Large limit offsets degrade the performance of most databases, but it is especially egregious in MySQL.

+## The problem, with a clustered index

-Let's create a simple table and fill it with 10,000,000 rows of non-trivial size:
+To illustrate the problem, let's create a simple table and fill it with 1,000,000 rows of non-trivial size:

 ```sql
 CREATE TABLE messages